georuiz817/Gobbler/README.md

 Hello and welcome to Gobbler!
 This was made for my final project with Flatiron University.
 Quick installation instructions are below.
-Project is using Postgres so be weary.
 Also check out the project requirement checklist to get a feel of exactly what points the project hits.

+Specs: <br/>
+Front end: React/Redux <br/>
+Back end API: Rails, Postgres<br/>
+CSS: Bootstrap <br/>

+Installation guide: <br/>
 bundle install  <br/>
 rails db:create   <br/>
 rails db:migrate  <br/>